PaoSirawit/PaoSirawit/README.md

 1 Medium level
 - HTML
 - CSS

+2 Basic level
+- Java
 - JavaScript
 - C++

-2 Basic level
-- Java
-- C#
-- C
 - Python

-I will be a web devoloper.
+I will be a Programer